1You order an Oncotype or OncoExTra test

 Ordering a test and receiving the results is a straightforward process.

-For faster results, complete your requisition form online on the Physician Portal
+For faster results, complete your requisition form online on the Provider Portal

 Be sure to include a copy of your patient’s insurance card and the primary ICD-10 code selection supporting medical necessity.
 When ordering for your Medicare patients, please include the Specimen Collection Date and Patient Hospital Status to streamline the process.